everything she knows

 nina flake show

-Show what a flake exposes — packages, apps, dev shells, NixOS modules.
-Works on the current directory or any flake reference.
+Show what the current directory's flake exposes — packages, apps, dev shells, NixOS configurations.
+Parses nix flake show --json output.

 $ nina flake show